Belt Publishing

 9781948742719

-Regular price $20.00 Save Liquid error (snippets/product-template line 248): Computation results in '-Infinity'%Part of Belt's Neighborhood Guidebook Series, a probing look at the Steel City's diverse locales.
+Regular price $20.00 Save Liquid error (snippets/product-template line 248): Computation results in '-Infinity'%Explore Pittsburgh through poetry and essays with this probing guide to the Steel City’s diverse locales.

 Pittsburgh is made up of more than ninety different neighborhoods.
-And while The Pittsburgh Neighborhood Guidebook can't detail every last one of them, it does its best, exploring the contrasts and contradictions that define the city's neighborhoods and how they play out through the personal narratives of those who live there.
-Edited by Ben Gwin (Clean Time), in these pages you'll find stories about:
+And while The Pittsburgh Neighborhood Guidebook can’t detail every last one of them, it does its best, exploring the contrasts and contradictions that define the city’s neighborhoods and how they play out through the personal narratives of those who live there.
+Edited by Ben Gwin, in these pages you’ll find stories about:

 In over thirty poems and essays by lifetime residents, transplants, and transients, The Pittsburgh Neighborhood Guidebook offers a portrait of a city that’s constantly being hailed for its renaissance but that is still marked by the old remnants of wealth inequality, gentrification, and racism.